aaronbloomfield/ccc/hws/dex/index.md

 ### Overview

-In this assignment you are going to create a Decntralized Cryptocurrency Exchange (hereafter: DEX) for the token cryptocurrency you created in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
+In this assignment you are going to create a Decntralized Cryptocurrency Exchange (hereafter: DEX) for the token cryptocurrency (hereafter: TC) you created in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment.
 Once deployed, anybody will be able to exchange (fake) ETH for your token cryptocurrency.
 The DEX will use the
 [Constant Product Automated Market Maker (CPAMM)](../../slides/applications.html#/cpamm) method for determining the exchange rates.

+### Changelog

+Any changes to this page will be put here for easy reference.
+So far there aren't any.

 ### Pre-requisites